top of page

 • Incorporating promising and evidence-informed practices

-Byrne JAG Virtual Strategic Planning 101 Workshop
+Byrne JAG Strategic Planning 101 Workshop

-The Strategic Planning 101 workshop serves as a building block for State Administering Agencies (SAAs) and their staff in formulating a strategic plan as required by the Bureau of Justice Assistance (BJA) to receive Byrne JAG funding.
+The Strategic Planning 101 workshop serves as a building block for state administering agencies (SAAs) and their staff in formulating a strategic plan as required by the Bureau of Justice Assistance (BJA) to receive Byrne JAG funding.

 Topics include: